UMAprotocol/docs/docs/products/range-tokens.md

 The process to launch and manage a range token on UMA is surprisingly simple.

 1. Check to see if the collateral token, that you want to use to back your range token, is added as a supported collateral.
 You will also need a price identifier in the form of COLLATERAL_TOKEN/USD.
 Here are the currently supported [collateral types](/uma-tokenholders/approved-collateral-currencies) and [price identifiers](/uma-tokenholders/approved-price-identifiers).
 If these are not already approved, you can submit two [UMA Improvement Proposals](/uma-tokenholders/umips) (UMIPs) to have these supported.
 2. Once these proposals are approved through UMA governance, you can launch your range token contract!
-This can be done in a few minutes by following the [LSP deployment tutorial](https://github.com/UMAprotocol/launch-lsp)
+This can be done in a few minutes by following the [LSP deployment tutorial](https://github.com/UMAprotocol/launch-lsp).
-3. After your expiring contract has been launched, you will be able to mint range tokens by locking collateral in the contract.
+3. After your contract has been launched, you will be able to mint range tokens by locking collateral in the contract.
 Once minted, you can sell the long range tokens and hold onto the short range tokens.
+Short range tokens are just a tokenized version of overcollateralization in a minted position.

 ## Next Steps & Resources